Engineering blog

 Generally, the more exclusive or expensive the golf course, the more likely it is to have a high-end clubhouse.
 These clubhouses are also more likely to have rules, whether about dress codes or cellphone usage within the premises.

-Ideally, all clubhouses, large or small, should be well designed and equipped with functional spaces and adequate seating.
+Ideally, all clubhouses, large or small, should be well-designed and equipped with functional spaces and adequate seating.
 They are a place to gather and socialize while overlooking the golf course, so views should also be prioritized.

 There’s a lot that goes into modern clubhouse design.
 The space needs to offer a great guest experience, maximize revenue, operate smoothly, and reflect the personality of the surrounding environment.